Izbhle/vocational-education-chat-app/README.md

 The flatpak version needs sdks for `mono6` and `dotnet7` to be installed.

+## Integration Tests

+Tests for this project include automated integration tests to verify network functionality.
+Those tests need access to the following ports: `1240-1250`

 ## Test Coverage
 Generate a test coverage report by running the script.
 ```sh